top of page

 This will require proving to the FTB that you had reasonable cause for late filing or late payment.
 The exact circumstances that qualify for reasonable cause will depend on your particular circumstances and the law.
 At The Law Offices of Steven L. Walker, experienced attorneys assist you in crafting a legal argument and presenting the best case possible for penalty abatement based on reasonable cause.

-There may be additional arguments for penalty abatement that apply to your case depending on the penalties and your circumstances.
+There may be additional arguments for penalty abatement that apply to your case, depending on the penalties and your circumstances.
 Such arguments will require careful consideration of the law and the presentation of the best evidence possible.
-We will work with you closely to the strongest possible case for you.
+We will work with you to build the strongest possible case for you.

 For more information or guidance on these issues, please contact our office.